a-rich/DJ-Tools/README.md

     - `spotify.playlist_builder`
         - [ ] Improved Reddit post parsing and Spotify searching
 * 2.3.0
+    - `rekordbox`
+        - [x] Playlist organization by Rekordbox "My Tags"
+        - [x] boolean algebra for tags ("My Tags" and "Genres")
     - `utils`
-        - [x] Playlist organization by Rekordbox "My Tags" (beta)
-        - [ ] AND/OR logic for "My Tags" (and genres?)
+        - [ ] Copying audio files from playlists

 # Overview
 `DJ Tools` is a library for managing a Collection of audio files (not necessarily mp3 files, although that is preferred) and Rekordbox XML files.

 To take full advantage of this library, users must:
-1. have access to an AWS S3 instance (the `beatcloud`) and have the `awscli` client configured to reach it
+1. have access to an AWS S3 instance or another AWS S3 API compliant object store such as [MinIO](https://min.io/) (the `beatcloud`) and have the `awscli` client configured to reach it
-2. be a Rekordbox user
+2. be a Rekordbox user (for functions of the `rekordbox` package)
 3. keep your Collection on a USB drive
 4. use the following naming convention for music files in your Collection:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Title (Artist2 Remix) - Artist1, Artist2`

-5. utilize the `genre` ID3 / Rekordbox tag for music files in your Collection
+5. utilize the `Genre` tags in your Collection
-5. utilize the `My Tags` feature of Rekordbox in your Collection
+5. utilize the `My Tags` tags in your Collection
-7.  have a Spotify account
+7. have a Spotify account (for `spotify.playlist_builder`)

-The core functionality of this library can be broken up into three components or packages:
+The core functionality of this library can be broken up into four sub-packages:
 1. `sync`: allows users to push and pull audio and Rekordbox XML files to and from the `beatcloud`
 2. `spotify`: allows users to:
     * compare the tracks of one or more Spotify playlists against the `beatcloud` (to identify redundancies)
-    * update Spotify playlists using the top posts of subreddits
+    * update Spotify playlists using the titles / links of Reddit submissions
-3. `utils`: contains a variety of utilities for things such as:
+3. `rekordbox`: operates on an exported XML Rekordbox database file to:
-    * generating an XML with playlists based on the tags of your Collection
+    * automatically generate playlists based on the tags of your Collection
     * emulating a playlist randomization feature which is strangely absent from Rekordbox
+4. `utils`: contains a variety of utilities for things such as:
     * downloading mp3 files from a URL (e.g. Soundcloud...don't use YouTube because that's some highly compressed garbage)
+    * copmare the tracks of one or more local directories against the `beatcloud` (to identify redundancies)
+    * copy audio files from a given playlist to a new location and generate a new XML for those files (for backups and ensuring you can play a preparation on non-Pioneer setups)

 For usage details relating to the individual packages of `DJ Tools`, checkout the README files that are [collocated with those packages](https://github.com/a-rich/DJ-Tools/tree/main/src/djtools).